abinit/abinit/doc/developers/new_testsuite.md

   These classes may be used as examples for the creation of furter tags.
 - A parser for test configuration have been added and all facilities to do tests are in place.
-- A command line tool testcli.py allow to do different manual actions (see Test CLI)
+- A command line tool testtools.py allow to do different manual actions (see Test CLI)

-## Test CLI
+## Test tools

-A command line tool `~abinit/tests/testcli.py` provide tools to work on writing tests.
+A command line tool `~abinit/tests/testtools.py` provide tools to work on writing tests.
 It provide help if run without argument.
 The available sub commands are described here.